Magnetic interactions and excitations in SrMnSb$_2$: Computational and experimental methods

 The static linear response method with the long-wave approximation~\cite{liechtenstein1987jmmm}, based on Green's function technique, has long been developed to calculate exchange couplings as defined in a Heisenberg-type Hamiltonian:

-Here, $J_{ij}^e$ is the isotropic exchange interaction parameter between sites $i$ and $j$, and $\bfe_i$ is the unit vector pointing along the direction of the local spin moment at site $i$ in the reference spin configuration.
-The early implementations were done in local-basis DFT methods, such as the linear muffin-tin orbital Green's function method~\cite{van-schilfgaarde1999jap}, often involving the atomic sphere approximation (ASA).
-The highly-efficient implementation in ASA methods has been used to describe~\cite{ke2012prbr,ke2017prb} or predict~\cite{ke2016prb} magnetic interactions in various systems and has achieved great success, especially for close-packed structures.
-More accurate full-potential methods have also been implemented to evaluate $J_{ij}$ from the inverse static transverse susceptibilities, using the rigid-spin approximation that projects susceptibility onto the spin density of the magnetic sites~\cite{kotani2008jpcm,ke2013prb,ke2021ncm}.
-Finally, modern plane-wave-based DFT methods have often been interfaced with the MLWFs method to generate realistic TB Hamiltonians that accurately describe the band structures near the Fermi level for various systems.
-This also provides an attractive approach to evaluate and analyze band structures and various other properties~\cite{pizzi2020jpcm, korotin2015prb, blanco-rey2019njp}, with both speed and accuracy.
+Here, $J_{ij}^e$ is the isotropic exchange interaction parameter between sites $i$ and $j$ in the crystal, and $\bfe_i$ is the unit vector pointing along the direction of the local spin moment at site $i$ in the reference spin configuration.
+The early implementations utilized local-basis DFT methods, such as the linear muffin-tin orbital method~\cite{van-schilfgaarde1999jap}, employing the atomic sphere approximation (ASA) and based on Green's function technique.
+These methods provided highly efficient and useful descriptions of magnetic interactions in various systems, particularly those with close-packed structures.
+For example, they have been successfully applied to systems such as K$_2$Fe$_{4+x}$Se$_5$~\cite{ke2012prbr}, {${T}_{2}{\mathrm{AlB}}_{2}$ ($T$=Fe, Mn, Cr, Co, and Ni) and their alloys}~\cite{ke2017prb}, and $R$(Fe$_{1-x}$Co$_x$)$_{11}$Ti$Z$ ($R$=Y and Ce; $Z$=H, C, and N)~\cite{ke2016prb}.
+Additionally, more accurate full-potential methods have also been implemented to evaluate $J_{ij}$ from the inverse static transverse susceptibilities, using the rigid-spin approximation that projects susceptibility onto the spin density of the magnetic sites~\cite{kotani2008jpcm,ke2013prb,ke2021ncm}.
+Lastly, modern plane-wave-based DFT methods have often been interfaced with the MLWFs method to generate realistic TB Hamiltonians that accurately describe the band structures within an energy window typically near the Fermi level ($\ef$) of a material.
+This approach also offers an attractive means to evaluate and analyze band structures and various other properties~\cite{pizzi2020jpcm, korotin2015prb, blanco-rey2019njp}, with both efficiency and accuracy.

-We carry out the linear response calculations using our recently-developed TB code, which has been employed to efficiently analyze band structures~\cite{rosenberg2022prb,lee2023prb}, Fermi surface~\cite{timmons2020prr}, and magnetic anisotropy~\cite{ke2019prb}.
-Starting from the TB Hamiltonian, we construct intersite Green's function $G_{ij}^{\sigma}(\bfk)$ on a $16\times16\times4$ $k$ mesh to compute the exchange parameters $J_{ij}^e({\bf q})$.
-The real-space exchange constants $J_{ij}^e({\bf R})$ are then obtained through a subsequent Fourier transformation.
-Their orbital-resolved components $J_{ij,m}^e$ are defined by \begin{widetext}
+We carry out the linear response calculations using our recently-developed TB code, which has been employed to efficiently analyze band structures~\cite{rosenberg2022prb,lee2023prb}, Fermi surface~\cite{timmons2020prr}, and magnetocrystalline anisotropy~\cite{ke2019prb}.
+Starting from the TB Hamiltonian $H(\bfk)$, we construct intersite Green's function $G_{ij}^{\sigma}(\bfk)$ on a $16\times16\times4$ $k$ mesh to compute the exchange parameters $J_{ij}^e({\bf q})$.
+Their orbital-resolved components $J_{ij,m}^e$ are defined by